DeFliTeam/Prometheus_Grafana_1090_Exporter/README.md

  sudo vi /etc/prometheus/prometheus.yml
 ```

  **Use the following data inputs (note you must change your job name to your bucket where specified.
-Do not change the "job_name: node")**
+Do not change "node" portion of the first job name)**

 ```bash